Dubliner racially abused and assaulted teenage sportswoman on bus, court told

 At Ennis District Court, Judge Carol Anne Coolican said that she was “disgusted” by the facts around the incident on October 3rd, 2018.

-The teen – who can’t be named by order of Judge Coolican – stated “after he hit me a young man saw what he had done and attacked him”.
+The teenager – who can’t be named by order of Judge Coolican – stated “after he hit me a young man saw what he had done and attacked him”.

 Accompanied to court by her parents, the teenager said that the bus driver then called gardaí.